-Students interested in the B.P.A. program should consult the program's director, Dr. Brad Roth, as early as possible in their college careers.
+Students interested in the B.P.A. program should consult the program's director, Dr. James T. Chalmers, as early as possible in their college careers.
 Ideally, students would begin B.P.A. course work and declare their major in their sophomore year.

 Admission requirements for the College are satisfied by general undergraduate admission to the University; see Admission Requirements and ACT Score Requirement.
 To declare the B.P.A. as a major, a student must have a grade point average of 2.25 and follow the procedures set forth by the College of Liberal Arts and Sciences for declaring a major (see Declaration of Major).

 Transfer Credits: Students wishing to apply transfer credits toward the B.P.A. major should consult the political science undergraduate adviser regarding departmental policies and restrictions on the use of these credits.

 Complete a total of 120 credits in course work.

 Satisfy all of the Liberal Arts Group Requirements (see Group Requirements, College), excepting that the College’s foreign language requirement need not be satisfied.

 Satisfy the University General Education Requirements (see General Education Program).